Celebrating 3 years serving Tampa Bay. New customers get $25 off your first detail.

 Buff and Wax is our most popular service for boats with light to moderate teak restoration or a dull gel coat.
 Using professional-grade marine compounds and polishes, we cut through the haze and restore a deep, glossy finish.
 Faster turnaround and more affordable than a full restoration, and the right fit for most boats in the Tampa Bay area.

 Full Restoration is for boats with heavy teak restoration, chalky gel coat, or years of neglect.
-We wet sand to fully remove the teak restoration layer, then follow with multi-stage compound, polish, and a protective wax or ceramic finish.
+We sand to fully remove the teak restoration layer, then follow with multi-stage compound, polish, and a protective wax or ceramic finish.
 It’s the deepest correction we offer.

 Not sure which one your boat needs?
 Send us a few photos and we’ll tell you honestly.
 Most boats do great with a buff and wax.